showcasejyoti/SQL-Twin-Project/README.md

 ### 📒 Project-2
-Report on Customer whose forecast accuracy has dropped from 2020 to 2021
+Report on Customer whose forecast accuracy has dropped from 2020 to 2021.
+Link to the report is [here](https://github.com/showcasejyoti/SQL-Twin-Project/blob/main/Report-Forecast_Accuracy_drop.pdf)

 #### 🔍 Purpose of the Assignment:
 To analyze and compare customer forecast accuracy between two fiscal years (2020 and 2021) and identify customers whose forecast accuracy has declined.